 Health - Food - Science - Community

-Lovers of red and processed meats may have greater risk of having esophageal cancer.
+Keen consumers of red and processed meats may be at risk of developing esophageal cancer.